mmamedov/page-cache/README.md

 API - PageCache class public methods
 ------------------------------------
 The following are public methods of PageCache class that you could call from your application.
-Check out examples for code samples.
+This is not a complete list.
+Check out examples and source code for more.

 - init():void - initiate cache, this should be your last method to call on PageCache object.
 - setStrategy(\PageCache\StrategyInterface):void - set cache file strategy.
 Built-in strategies are DefaultStrategy() and MobileStrategy().
 Define your own if needed.
 - clearPageCache():void - Clear cache for current page, if this page was cached before.
 - setPath(string):void - Location of cache files directory.
 - setExpiration(int):void - Time in seconds for cache to expire.
+(Actual expiration will vary +/- 0..6 seconds.
+Read "Random early and late expiration" section below.)
 - logFilePath(string):void - Set Log file path.
+- setLogger(\Psr\Log\LoggerInterface):void - Set PSR-3 compliant logger.
 - enableLog():void - Enable logging.
 - disableLog():void - Disable logging.
 - enableSession():void - Enable session support.